MartinRGB/Figma_XRViewer/README.md

 - env: installing the initial environment above, you need to install it once for the first time.
 - serve: placed in the upper level of the exported resources folder, after clicking it, the local machine will build a LAN server
 - run: The XR device needs to be in developer mode.
 Clicking on it will open the preview page on both the computer and the XR device.
-#### Note for Mac users
+- **Note for Mac users:**
   1. If the zip is not an executable file after unpacking, open a terminal and type:
-`chomd +x <drag and drop the file into Terminal here> ` to convert the file to an executable.
+  `chomd +x <drag and drop the file into Terminal here>` to convert the file to an executable.
   2. If a security prompt appears, right click to open the file

 ## Plugin usage